 2. Blacking Out Temporarily from Binge Drinking Episodes

-If drinking leads to a temporary blackout and you emerge from the episode with no memory of it, it indicates that you have been drinking too much.
+If drinking leads to a temporary blackout and an individual emerges from the episode with no memory of it, it indicates that one has been drinking too much.
 If these episodes are too frequent, they point to a drinking problem.

 3. Binge Drinking and Not Being Able to Stop

-If you can’t stop drinking till you have gulped down a full bottle of whiskey or a whole crate of beer and still crave “one more,” you have a drinking problem.
-Not being able to control how much you drink is a sign of a problem.
+If an individual can’t stop drinking till they have gulped down a full bottle of whiskey or a whole crate of beer and still crave “one more,” they have a drinking problem.
+Not being able to control how much they drink is a sign of a problem.

 4. Drinking in Risky Conditions or Inviting Trouble

-If you have a drinking problem, you will drink despite knowing about the consequences your actions may lead to.
+If a person has a drinking problem, they will drink despite knowing about the consequences their actions may lead to.
 A person will exhibit the following behavior: